julzaza/wildwitchherbs/_posts/2025-12-07-herbs-to-avoid-when-getting-pregnant.md

 ---
 layout: single
 title: "Herbs to Avoid When Trying to Get Pregnant"
-description: "A deep, folklore-rooted guide to herbs that hinder conception, blending Old European plant lore with careful modern understanding."
+description: "A deep, folklore-rooted guide to herbs to stay away from when trying to conceive, blending Old European plant lore with modern living."
 excerpt: "A folklore-rich exploration of herbs to avoid when trying to conceive, drawing on European tradition, ritual history, and cautious herbal knowledge."
 categories: [Herbalism, Fertility, Witchcraft]
 tags: [Fertility, Herbalism, Contraceptive Herbs, Folklore]